vektor-finance/invoker-contract-evm/scripts/deployment/readme.md

 # Initial setup

-You must first set up two EOAs `registry_deployer` and `trusted_deployer`.
+You must first set up two EOAs `vektor_registry_deployer` and `vektor_trusted_deployer`.

-The `registry_deployer` is the EOA which deploys the deployer contract.
+The `vektor_registry_deployer` is the EOA which deploys the deployer contract.
 It is imperative that this account only performs one transaction, which is the transaction to deploy the deployer contract.

-The `trusted_deployer` can be any account/address.
+The `vektor_trusted_deployer` can be any account/address.
 In the long-term, we can/will transition this into a multi-sig.
 For now, we will use an EOA.

 To create these, I would recommend typing:
-`brownie accounts generate registry_deployer` and `brownie accounts generate trusted_deployer` which will generate the accounts locally in brownie, and password protect them.
+`brownie accounts generate vektor_registry_deployer` and `brownie accounts generate vektor_trusted_deployer` which will generate the accounts locally in brownie, and password protect them.

 You will receive the following output

 ```
-SUCCESS: A new account '0xF2A749D98F5bF0A388978bd9397157c4f2B9D3ac' has been generated with the id 'registry_deployer'
+SUCCESS: A new account '0xF2A749D98F5bF0A388978bd9397157c4f2B9D3ac' has been generated with the id 'vektor_registry_deployer'
-SUCCESS: A new account '0xE983940c432D9e0a19B76496960583A83F112f39' has been generated with the id 'trusted_deployer'
+SUCCESS: A new account '0xE983940c432D9e0a19B76496960583A83F112f39' has been generated with the id 'vektor_trusted_deployer'
 ```

 You should then update the following lines in `scripts/deployment/__init__.py` to the new addresses:

 ```
-REGISTRY_DEPLOYER = "0xF2A749D98F5bF0A388978bd9397157c4f2B9D3ac"  # hardcoded
+REGISTRY_DEPLOYER = "0xFB47e88C3FFF913D48F8EB08DdD96f86338E2568"  # hardcoded
-TRUSTED_DEPLOYER = "0xE983940c432D9e0a19B76496960583A83F112f39"  # hardcoded
+TRUSTED_DEPLOYER = "0x3302dBdD355fDfA7A439598885E189a4E9ad6B9b"  # hardcoded
 ```

 ## Deploying locally